Joe Satriani: 1980s–2000

 Satriani started playing in a San Francisco-based band called Squares, which he formed with his brother-in-law Neil Sheehan in the late 1970s.
 He was later invited to join the Greg Kihn Band, who were on the downside of their career, but whose generosity helped Satriani pay off the overwhelming credit card debt from recording his first album, Not of This Earth, released in 1986.
 The same year, he also sang backing vocals on the self-titled Crowded House album.

 In 1987, Satriani's second album, Surfing with the Alien, produced radio hits and was the first all-instrumental release to chart so highly in many years.
 The track "Crushing Day" was featured on the soundtrack of a low-budget film titled It Takes Two.
-In 1988, Satriani helped produce the EP The Eyes of Horror for the death metal band Possessed.
-That same year, he also released an EP titled Dreaming #11, which featured the song "The Crush of Love".
-In 1989, Satriani released the album Flying in a Blue Dream.
+Also in 1987, Satriani helped produce the EP The Eyes of Horror for the death metal band Possessed.
+The following year, he released his second EP, titled Dreaming #11, which featured the song "The Crush of Love".
+In 1989, Satriani issued the album Flying in a Blue Dream.
 It was said to be inspired by the death of his father, who died in 1989 during the recording of the album.
 "One Big Rush" featured on the soundtrack to the Cameron Crowe movie Say Anything....
 "The Forgotten Part II" was featured on a Molson Dry commercial in Canada in 1993.
 "Can't Slow Down" featured in a car chase sequence in the Don Johnson-starring show Nash Bridges.